WHITE TIGER CONDO CONVERSION

 In an expensive, and thriving city like San Francisco, Bay Area and California, where the cost of housing is among the highest in the country and rents also rising sharply, many residents are struggling with limited options and believe that home ownership is beyond their reach.
 Condo conversion offers people who otherwise might be unable to afford to buy their own home a vehicle for home ownership and increase property equity at the same time.

-WHITE TIGER is created for THE PEOPLE with the express purpose of making condo conversions more accessible and approachable to help property owners reach their goals.
+WHITE TIGER is created for THE PEOPLE with the express purpose of making condo conversions more accessible and approachable to help property owners reach their goals by removing the complexities.
 We are dedicated to helping more people achieve their condo conversion and the New American Dream.

 A LITTLE HISTORY